 Go beyond the printed circuit board and let the wires that connect components become art!
 Circuit Sculptures use wire and components to make something visually interesting, while still being a functioning circuit.
-Here are two great examples that inspired this contest:
+Here's an example that inspired this contest:

 Synth sculpture by Eirik Brandal

 Of course there are many ways to build a circuit sculpture.
 Other techniques that are worth exploring for your sculpture include circuits built with components spanning multiple boards (often called cordwood), circuits built using land pads often called manhattan style, and of course deadbug construction.

 We bet you already have everything on hand you need to build a Circuit Sculpture.
 Set aside an afternoon and let your creativity run wild!

 - Three top entries will each receive a $200 cash prize

 - Four runners-up will be rewarded with a $100 Tindie Credit!

 Show pictures of your Circuit Sculpture and tell the story of how you designed and built it by documenting it as a new project on Hackaday.io.
 Once you have published your project, look in the right sidebar for the "Submit project to..." menu in order to enter it in the Circuit Sculpture Contest: